HolyJohnOfficial/Deals/README.md

 # Deals
-This project is a web-based application module designed to evaluate sales performance through probabilistic analysis, enabling data-driven insights and informed decision-making.
+###This project is a web-based application module designed to evaluate sales performance using probabilistic analysis, enabling data-driven insights and informed decision-making.